Click a trail link below to sign up for a crew.

 I have some date ranges during which there will be backcountry crews in the Olympic National Park next summer.
 These will be made into live signup links once I nail down the locations - most likely early spring.

-The reason for posting these so early is so folks can plan, because I know many people have other conflicting obligations, trail crews, etc. I don't necessarily know WHERE all of these will be, but I'm blocking out some times.
+The reason for posting these so early is so folks can plan, because I know many people have other conflicting obligations, trail crews, etc. I'm blocking out some times.
+Two of the locations are nailed down.
+The June trip's location is still to be determined.

 ** I made all of the trips 7 days for now as a place holder.
 Obviously, that might wiggle in one way or another by a day or two once we know the locations and the needs.

-July 18-24 This one I do know will be Wynoochee Pass / Graves Creek / Sundown Lake trails.
+July 18-24 Wynoochee Pass / Graves Creek / Sundown Lake trails.
 (We tried to do this last summer but the fire closures made us move the crew to another needy trail).
 This is a lot of work.
 Many trees to logout and horrendous brush.
 Gorgeous, rugged area.
 Needy, neglected trails.

-August 5-11 (one possible thought for this one is Hoh Lake trail which takes off from near Olympus Guard Station at mile 9 of the Hoh - I hear that trail needs a lot of work, and the Hoh would be a great one to get packed in by the Tullers).
+August 5-11 Hoh Lake trail, which takes off from near Olympus Guard Station at mile 9 of the Hoh - This trail needs a lot of work, and the Hoh would be a great one to get packed in by the Tullers because the ONP crews will clear that early in the season.

 Future Crews

-Lower Big Quilcene, ONF, 366-foot re-alignment of a steep section at mile 3.3.
-Pending Forest Service approval.
+Lower Big Quilcene (ONF) 366-foot re-alignment of a steep section at mile 3.3.
+Jolley Creek log-bridge replacement.
+Both are pending Forest Service approval.
 Will schedule once approval is granted.

 In case you need inspiration ... a poem from Graywolf Trail Crew member, Sonya Langford, written on the Appleton Pass backcountry crew on about day 4 out of 6 ...